 Here’s a list of 7 great black and white films!

-I’ve decided to blog about my favourite black and white films because they generally seem to be a lot less popular than coloured ones, a real shame as there are some amazing ones out there!
+I’ve decided to blog about my favourite black and white films because they generally seem to be a lot less popular than coloured ones, which is a real shame as there are some amazing ones out there!

 1. Tokyo Story (1953)